kerdotnet/ecwebproject/README.md

-#The Web project created by Ivanov Yevhen, 2018-04, transferred to Konovaliuk Maksim GitHub organization
+#The Web project created by Ivanov Yevhen, 2018-05
 #for Java External Courses 2018-03 - 2018-05
 #The detailed task description will be provided later